erikaheidi/blog/src/content/posts/laravel-boost-copilot/index.md

 ---
-title: 'Building a Karaoke App with Laravel Boost and Copilot: One Week Progress'
+title: 'Building a Karaoke App with Laravel Boost and Copilot'
 published: 2025-12-13
-description: 'In this post I share my experience building an app with an impossible deadline, using Laravel Boost and Copilot'
+description: 'In this post I share my experience building an app with an impossible deadline, using Laravel Boost and Copilot.
+I will keep upating this post as I make progress in the project.'
 coverImage:
     src: 'build-app-copilot.png'
     alt: 'Banner'